mtfrigo/raspberrypi3/Hotspots/WiFi/README.md

 Sometimes when you turn on the Raspi the internet will not work anymore...
 That's because of the Date problably is incorrect.

-You can fix it by setting the time manually to be somewhere accurate `sudo date -s "xx/yy/20zz hh:mm"`
+You can fix it by setting the time manually to be sometime accurate `sudo date -s "xx/yy/20zz hh:mm"`